 On April 16th, 1978 I nervously stood in front of the altar at Stinchcomb Methodist Church.
 When the doors swung open a beautiful girl stepped through and walk down the aisle to take my hand.
 The preacher asked us to promise to love each other until death did us part.
 We both said we would and he pronounced us man and wife.

-In the last forty three years Deborah and I have had blessed life.
+In the last forty-five years, Deborah and I have had blessed life.
 There have been times when we scraped the bottom of the barrel but the barrel was never empty.
 Together we have cried tears of grief at the death of loved ones.
 We have held each other and cried tears of joy at the birth of children and grandchildren.
 We have fought over things that mattered little, but we always made up because we knew what mattered a lot.
 She can never leave me because we go everywhere together.
 I am proud to say that we’re still having fun and she is still the one I want to talk to in bed.